coderazzi/aws_codeartifact_maven/README.md

 &lt;/settings&gt;
   </pre>

 **CodeArtifact-Maven Idea plugin** does exactly this simple task.
-Note that there is a AWS-supported AWS plugin, but it does not cover getting credentials for CodeArtifact
+Note that there is an AWS-supported AWS plugin, but it does not cover getting credentials for CodeArtifact

 ## Usage